Adib-Azzi/Full_Stack_Project/README.md

 *As required by the academic brief, this section documents AI tool usage throughout the project.*

-### Tool Used
+### Tools Used
-Claude (Anthropic) — used as an interactive senior front-end engineering mentor throughout all phases of the project.
+- **Claude (Anthropic)** — used as an interactive senior front-end engineering mentor throughout all phases of the project: architecture, code implementation, debugging, and UX polish.
+- **Gemini (Google)** — used to help draft and refine some of the prompts given to Claude (e.g., structuring the initial project-kickoff prompt so it clearly specified the tech constraints, grading rubric, and phased workflow before sending it to Claude).

 ### How It Was Used
 The project was built interactively and phase-by-phase.
 Claude proposed concepts, I selected the topic, and we built each file together with explanations at each step.
 I reviewed and approved every phase before Claude proceeded to the next.
+For some requests, I used Gemini first to help me phrase a clearer, more specific prompt, then sent that refined prompt to Claude to actually generate the code.

 ### What Claude Contributed
 - Project architecture proposal and directory structure design